-The ‘Product Specification Registry’ has IALA prefixed in the name because it is of a different kind; it is organisational in orientation as opposed to the other Registers, which are functional in orientation.

-Management of IALA Domains
+Management of IALA Domain

 The IHO Registry – IALA and Domain Management Relationship

 The purpose of this section is to provide information regarding the interaction between the IALA Domain, the International Hydrographic Organization (IHO), and the Registry.
 It will also describe the roles, responsibilities and procedures for IALA as a Submitting Organization to the IHO Registry, as described by the governing documentation of IHO Standards S-100 and S-99.
 The overall context of IALA’s involvement in the IHO Registry is considered, in particular the move towards a Common Maritime Data Structure (CMDS) and the proposed IMO/IHO Harmonization Group on Data Modelling (HGDM).